jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 DLP is the application level protocol in HotSync's protocol stack.
 It provides a request-response style API that serves as a clean abstraction over different physical connections such as serial, USB, IrDA, modem, Bluetooth, and Wi-Fi.

 Each DLP request performs a specific action such as getting / setting the system time, opening / closing a database, and reading / writing a record.
 The initial version of Palm OS supported about 30 different requests, and each subsequent major version of Palm OS added more requests, culminating in Palm OS 5 which supported a total of ~80 requests.
-DLP requests and responses are relatively well documented as they were made available to third-party conduit developers.
+DLP requests and responses are relatively well documented as they were made available to third-party conduit developers through the Sync Manager API.

 DLP is a stateful API, and requests must be made sequentially.
 For example, the conduit might send a 1st request to open a database, a 2nd request to read its records, then a 3rd request to close it.